schneiderchristopher/youtube-homepage/README.md

 ## How do I run this this?

-You will need Nodejs and npm above or atleast 10.5.0 Clone the repo and run the commands in the terminal in the same directory
+You will need [Node.js](https://nodejs.org/en) and npm above or atleast 10.5.0 Clone the repo and run the commands in the terminal in the same directory
 ```
 npm install